nateKlaux/Naviga.Docs/Solicitor Concierge/configure_offer_groups.md

 1. Select the **Offer Groups** menu in the SolCon dashboard.
 Any existing Offer Groups will display on the right.
 2. Select the **+** button.
 The creation screen will appear.
 3. Choose a name for your Offer Group.
-Best practice dictates using the following naming convention: `{SalesProductName} - {DivisionName}`
 4. Select **save draft** if continuing.
 Otherwise, select **publish**.

 **Products and divisions**: